Icinga/icinga2/doc/16-language-reference.md

         num -= 1
     }

+The `continue` and `break` keywords can be used to control how the loop is executed: The `continue` keyword skips over the remaining expressions for the loop body and begins the next loop evaluation.
+The `break` keyword breaks out of the loop.

 ## <a id="for-loops"></a> For Loops

 The `for` statement can be used to iterate over arrays and dictionaries.